 California Breast Density Notification Law

-In California, medical centers that perform mammography studies are legally required to inform women, and their physicians, if their mammograms reveal dense breast tissue.
+The California Breast Density Notification Law requires medical centers that perform mammography studies to inform women and their physicians if their mammograms reveal dense breast tissue.
 Approximately one-half of women have dense breast tissue.
-They will receive a written report containing the following notice:
+Women who receive this information may at first find it confusing, but it can help them make better-informed decisions about their breast health.

 Your mammogram shows that your breast tissue is dense.
 Dense breast tissue is common and is not abnormal.
 However, dense breast tissue can make it harder to evaluate the results of your mammogram and may also be associated with an increased risk of breast cancer.

-Women with dense breasts should consider consulting with their physicians to learn about supplemental breast screening in combination with mammography.
-Breastlink recommends all women, regardless of their breast density, receive an annual mammogram after they reach the age of 40.
+It is important for women with dense breasts to consider consulting with their physicians to learn about supplemental breast screening in combination with mammography.
+Breastlink recommends that all women, regardless of their breast density, receive an annual mammogram after they reach the age of 40.

 - Scattered fibroglandular